-- 1. If all applicable standards from this section are met, a Residential Design Checklist review is applied per Chapter 16.89. - 2.
-If any of the standards are not met outright, a Planned Unit Development review process is applied per Chapter 16.40.
-For the Architectural Pattern Book in Section 16.40.020.B.6, direct reference shall be given to the Residential Design Standards in Table 16.14-1 of this section. - E. Condominium Process.
-Cottage Cluster condominium shall meet standards in Section 16.120.090 CONDOMINIUMS.
+1. If all applicable standards from this section are met, a Residential Design Checklist review is applied per Chapter 16.89.

+2. If any of the standards are not met outright, a Planned Unit Development review process is applied per Chapter 16.40.
+The Architectural Pattern Book required under Section 16.40.020.B.6, shall comply with the Residential Design Standards in Table 16.14-1.

+E. Condominium Process.
+Cottage Cluster condominiums shall meet the standards in Section 16.120.090 CONDOMINIUMS.